risebeyondio/rise/README.rst

 |

-*non profit, Open Source Collective - Initiative to unite like minded community*

-*learn, practice and spread sustainable tech and beyond tech ideas*
+*we are Non Profit, Open Source Collective - Initiative to unite like minded community to learn, practice and spread sustainable tech and beyond tech ideas*

 |